unh9908/proj_infra/README.md

 5. SSH Key-Pair configured to connecting to provisioned Jump-Host from Terraform.
 Private key should have perms set to 0600 using `chmod`
 6. A clean fresh copy of the .zip archive you found this README.md that contains the boiler-plate files you'll be using to build lambda functions.

+### MacOSX use is fine, just make sure you have Rsync installed on your local machine and everything else was done.

 ## Connecting and Syncing Files

 You'll need to be able to connect to the Jump-Host (EC2 Instance) to complete this project.
 Ensure the configured private key is locked down appropriately and the public key is on the upstream machine.